 An alternate list from the completed applications for the specific term is maintained in the event additional spaces become available.
 If someone is put on the alternate list and no spaces become available, their application is withdrawn and the student will need to complete the application/admission process again to be considered for the next admission.

 The point system was implemented as an objective means for evaluating and ranking nursing applicants (see Point Count Worksheet)

-Points from the TEAS exam (AIS) score, required program course work completed, and documentation on Illinois Health Care Worker Registry (CNA) completed by the application deadline of January 1 (for January 20 selection date) and May 1 (for May 20 selection date) are used to determine fine point count for admission ranking.
-These with the highest point total will be selected for admission first.
+Points from the TEAS exam subject areas and selected required program courses are used to determine final point count for admission ranking.
+Applicants with the highest point total will be selected for admission first.